-- V.C.1.
+- V.C.
+Program Evaluation and Improvement - V.C.1.
 The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process.
-(Core) - V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one resident.
-(Core) - V.C.1.b) Program Evaluation Committee responsibilities must include: - V.C.1.b).(1) acting as an advisor to the program director, through program oversight; (Core) - V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them: (Core) - progress toward meeting them; () - V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and.
-(Core) - and, (Co - V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims.
 (Core)

+V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one resident.
+(Core) V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) review of the program's self-determined goals and progress toward meeting them; (Core) V.C.1.b).(2) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, (Core) V.C.1.b).(3) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims.
+(Core)

-Background and Intent: In order to achieve its mission and train quality physicians, a program must evaluate its performance and plan for improvement in the Annual Program Evaluation.
+Background and Intent: To achieve its mission and educate and train quality physicians, a program must evaluate its performance and plan for improvement in the Annual Program Evaluation.
 Performance of residents and faculty members is a reflection of program quality, and can use metrics that reflect the goals that a program has set for itself.
 The Program Evaluation Committee utilizes outcome parameters and other data to assess the program's progress toward achievement of its goals and aims.
+The Program Evaluation Committee advises the program director through program oversight.